Catholic Health Australia looks beyond efficiency to healing | The Catholic Weekly

 Health care is about more than resources, and patients are more than outputs.
 Catholic health care recognises that a patient is more than a collection of physical ailments: as a person of value and dignity made in the likeness of God, it is not enough to treat their physical health in isolation of their spiritual and emotional needs.

 Every physical ailment creates an emotional wound.
-This is why qualities of kindness, compassion and empathy need to be at the heart of everything we do in health and aged care, extending care beyond the physical realm to promote social, spiritual, pastoral and psychological healing.
+This is why qualities of kindness, compassion and empathy need to be at the heart of everything we do in health and aged care, extending care beyond the physical realm to promote social, spiritual, and psychological healing.

 The theme of the recent conference was “Rejoice, Reimagine.”
 If the rejoicing was around the astonishing work for people in need of care that the CHA network continues to deliver despite the challenges, most of the reimagining was focussed on how a mission-based approach applies to today’s needs, and into the future.